codanaut/bobthebutler/README.md

     python3 -m pip install -U "py-cord[voice]"

 (Also requires `FFMPEG` for the radio module if you want to use it.
-The radio module is not being kept up right now!
-Check out my project `RadioCord` instead!)
+The radio module is not being kept up right now and may be removed in the future!
+Check out my project [RadioCord](https://github.com/codanaut/radiocord) for a better music bot!

 **Install the rest of the Requirements**